 Salivary gland stones

-Salivary gland stones are small stones that form in salivary glands in your mouth and can block the flow of saliva.
+Salivary gland stones are small stones that form in salivary glands in your mouth and can block the flow of saliva (spit).
 They're not usually serious and you may be able to remove them yourself.

 Check if you've got salivary gland stones

-Most stones appear below your tongue in one of the tubes (glands) supplying saliva to your mouth.
+Most salivary gland stones form below your tongue in one of the glands supplying saliva to your mouth.
 You cannot always see them.

 If you feel intense pain during mealtimes, this could mean the stone is completely blocking a saliva gland.
 The pain usually lasts 1 to 2 hours.

-You can try to remove the stone by doing things to increase saliva production, such as:
+You can try to remove a salivary gland stone by doing things to increase the amount of saliva in your mouth, such as:

 The symptoms will not go away until the stone has been removed.

-Do not use a sharp instrument to remove a salivary gland stone because it could cause injury and infection.
+Do not use anything sharp to try to remove a salivary gland stone because it could cause injury and infection.

 Non-urgent advice: See a GP if:

-• you're unable to remove the stone yourself
+• you're unable to remove a salivary gland stone yourself

 A GP may attempt to gently remove the stone with a thin, blunt instrument.